-I was surprised to encounter so many burnout backpackers in Cambodia.
-There’s a certain “Southeast Asia party tourism circuit” that I was first made aware of by my cousin’s Peace Corps experiences in Thailand.
-Southeast Asia is a desirable destination for traveling young people largely because it is inexpensive and there are few rules.
-You could spot these folks by their slinky bohemian clothes, sunburns and fresh tattoos.
-They lounged in hammocks or wicker sofas at a foreigner-catering hostels or restaurants, feeding off the wifi when they weren’t drinking or carrying on.
-The tourist partiers are not doing anything illegal- they’ve found a place where it’s affordable and easy to do wild stuff in a balmy climate.
-Despite this I was skeptical of them and found my hackles rising when I’d spot one – look at this tourist who’s not making an effort to assimilate!
+As we prepared to visit Cambodia, our friend and leader Dave told stories of USAID colleagues who speak no Khmer and have never visited a rural village despite years of working in the country.
+This was akin to heresy to me.
+So was the burnout backpacker culture we encountered.
+Southeast Asia is a desirable destination for young Western people abroad, in no small part because it is inexpensive and nobody stops you from having a good time.
+You could spot them by their slinky bohemian clothes, sunburns and fresh tattoos.
+They lounged in hammocks or wicker sofas at a foreigner-aimed hostels or restaurants, feeding off the WiFi when they weren’t drinking or carrying on.
+The tourist partiers are not doing anything illegal- they’ve found a place where it’s affordable and easy to go wild in a balmy climate.

 We were there to do science and take in the sights, and this somehow that felt more justified than party tourism.
 But then, where were the Khmer cave survey teams?
 Oh, right.
 Since the Khmer think of caves as gateways between the worlds of living and dead, it’s hard to say which tourist group’s actions would be less appropriate by local standards: ours, or the party tourists?

 It’s not a moral failure to be uncomfortable.

 Being uncomfortable is not the same as being ethnocentric, or other cultural no-no’s.
 You don’t have to love every place you visit.